astroprofsmith/intromodern.github.io/_sources/c6displacement.md

 Now, as an example, let us consider the displacement 4-vector as measured by two different observers.
-For simplicitly, we assume the two events as measured by the unprimed observer (shown in Figure 6.1) have real displacements $dy$ and $dz$ equal O. We can therefore ignore the last two components and write the displacement 4-vector in the unprimed coordinate system as:
+For simplicitly, we assume the two events as measured by the unprimed observer (shown in {numref}`dejavu`) have real displacements $dy$ and $dz$ equal O. We can therefore ignore the last two components and write the displacement 4-vector in the unprimed coordinate system as:
 ```{math}
 :label: equnprime
 [dx_4] =